 When you are pregnant, a lot of suggestions and food recommendations will come your way.
 One of them will be wheatgrass – belonging to the wheat family, rich in vitamins, minerals and essential amino acids.
 Wheatgrass is becoming very popular these days as it is very good for your digestive system and helps in killing harmful bacteria and flushing out toxins from your body.

-Wheatgrass is available across many heath stores in the form of powder, capsules, tablets or juices.
+Wheatgrass is available across many health stores in the form of powder, capsules, tablets or juices.

 Is It Safe To Eat Wheatgrass During Pregnancy?

 Yes, it is safe to consume wheatgrass during pregnancy, but it has to be consumed in moderation!
 Excess consumption of wheatgrass can induce headaches, swelling of the throat and also nausea in pregnant women.

 Also, you should be careful while consuming wheatgrass as it grows on the soil and is consumed in raw form.
 So, there are high chances of catching an infection due to contaminated bacteria or fungus present in the grass.

 Also, if you suffer from gluten allergy, grass allergy or celiac disease then you should stay away from consuming wheatgrass.
 It is always advisable to talk to your doctor before including wheatgrass in your pregnancy diet.